 Nearly everyone experiences some sort of gastrointestinal discomfort at some point or another.
-Digestive diseases range from common digestive disorders such as Irritable Bowel Syndrome (IBS), to serious, life-threatening diseases.
+Digestive diseases range from common digestive disorders to serious, life-threatening diseases.
 According to a study by Halder, out of the Mayo Clinic, one in three individuals have a digestive disorder.
 We reviewed PROGAST® GASTROINTESTINAL SUPPORT DROPS as a natural remedy for digestive complaints.

 It’s of utmost importance to shift our focus to uncover possible causes of disease of the digestive tract, and not treat symptoms only.
 Adoption of an integrative treatment protocol, looking at dietary and lifestyle modifications as well as natural solutions, would achieve more effective prevention and treatment of digestive disease.

 For many, the symptoms of gut disorders go hand in hand with stress and anxiety – we experience the effects of the brain on the gut every day.
 Furthermore via signalling, the gut plays a specific role in the regulation of behaviour and mood.
 The gastrointestinal tract is sometimes described as our second brain (enteric nervous system) and is controlled by its own complex nervous system, comprising more neurotransmitters than in the entire brain.

 It is the connection and bidirectional communication between the gut and brain through the vagus nerve (gut-brain axis) that regulate, control and modulate changes in the activity of hypothalamic-pituitary-adrenal axis and changes in the brain, such as memory performance and cognition.